 - Lifestyle: dogs that frequent the outdoors or commonly swim tend to experience ear infections more often, sometimes due to water or grass seed that’s become stuck in the ear.

-- Diet: poor and imbalanced diets are sometimes the source of recurring ear infection.
+- Diet: poor and imbalanced diets are sometimes the source of recurring ear infections.

 Here’s what to look for if you suspect an ear infection: